MicrosoftDocs/win32/desktop-src/WinInet/handling-authentication.md

 ---
 title: Handling Authentication
-description: Some proxies and servers require authentication before granting access to resources on the Internet. ms.assetid: 'f3752031-30d3-4e35-8eae-1d4971b66bc2'
+description: Some proxies and servers require authentication before granting access to resources on the Internet. ms.assetid: f3752031-30d3-4e35-8eae-1d4971b66bc2 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Handling Authentication

 Some proxies and servers require authentication before granting access to resources on the Internet.
 The WinINet functions support server and proxy authentication for http sessions.
-Authentication of ftp servers must be handled by the [**InternetConnect**](internetconnect.md) function.
+Authentication of ftp servers must be handled by the [**InternetConnect**](/windows/win32/Wininet/nf-wininet-internetconnecta?branch=master) function.
 Currently, FTP gateway authentication is not supported.

 ## About HTTP Authentication